-- Defer their application to Spring 2021 or Fall 2021.
-If students choose to defer, their nomination will be prioritized by NC State; however, as always, program acceptance is dependent upon the host institution, and subject to the enrollment availability.
-Please confirm your intention to defer by June 1, 2020.
+- Defer their application to spring 2021 or fall 2021.
+If students choose to defer, their nomination will be prioritized by NC State; however, as always, program acceptance is dependent upon the host institution and subject to the enrollment availability.

 - Withdraw their application.
 If students choose to withdraw, their NC State study abroad admin fee will be refunded.

-Please note, the refund and deferral options are only being offered to Fall 2020/AY 2020-21 applications due to the COVID-19 global pandemic.
+Please note, the refund and deferral options are only being offered to fall 2020/academic year 2020-21 applications due to the COVID-19 global pandemic.
 The Study Abroad Withdrawal and Refund Policy applies to all other and future terms (including if you choose to defer your application to a future term).